 The Business Fitness Analysis (BFA) culminating in the Business Fitness Report (BFR), assists the SME owner identify their own high level business needs.
 The BFA is a questionnaire (created and provided by Sanlam) that requires mainly YES/NO answers and takes approximately 20 to 30 minutes to complete.
 It does not seek any private or business financial information, and covers financing/finances, business continuity, business management, wealth creation, employee benefits.

 Owning and running a small business is an impressive feat.
 For some, however, reaching this point can be difficult and confusing.
 You might not be sure of your business concept or you might still be figuring out how to manage your finances.
 But, if you follow these simple tricks and tips, you will become the success you have always dreamed of.
+Here is everything small business owners need to know.

 Just like individuals draw up a list of New Year’s resolutions to steer their life in a desired direction, the small business owner should jot down resolutions that’ll make for a successful financial year.
 But where to start?
 With the basics, of course.
 Here are four financial resolutions that you can make for your business every January or at the start of every financial year.